Exercise For Metabolic Syndrome

 The first "official" recognition of this health problem appeared in 2001 with the publication of guidelines by the National Cholesterol Education Program Adult Treatment Panel III (ATP-III).

 Over the years, this condition was given several different names.
 It has also been called "Reaven's syndrome", "dysmetabolic syndrome", and "insulin-resistance syndrome" (Mitka M. 2004).
 Eventually, it came to be known by the term we use today: metabolic syndrome.
+"Cardiometabolic disease" is another term the medical profession has been using recently.

 PREVALENCE OF METABOLIC SYNDROME IN THE U.S.